StefH/ghaction-CompressFiles/README.md

 #### `depth`

 Maximum folder depth to process.
+Default this is set to `3`.

+### `deterministicCompression`

+When using "gzip"-compression, do not save or restore the original name and timestamp.
+Can be used for deterministic builds.

-Default this is set to `3`
+Default this is set to `"false"`.

 ### Example